wilfredoamen/Dream-Vacation-App-KC/README.md

 ---------

-# A Full CI pipeline for your Dream Vacation App
+# Task 2 : CI/CD Pipeline Setup for  Dream Vacation App Using GitHub Actions and Docker Hub

 ### Step 1: Create a New Branch And a CI/CD Workflow Files